serhei/bunsen/doc/tutorial_1.md

 ## Download and Add Test Results

+*Alternative 1:* If you don't want to go through the *very long* process of adding test results, you can set up Bunsen with a pre-made repository of GDB test
+results:

+    mv .bunsen/config oldconfig
+    rm -rf .bunsen # DELETES ANY EXISTING DATA git clone --bare https://github.com/serhei/bunsen-gdb-sample-data .bunsen/bunsen.git
+    ./bunsen.py init
+    mv oldconfig .bunsen/config

+*Alternative 2:* (If you want to try building a large repository yourself.)
 For this example, we'll use `wget` to download some test results from the [old GDB buildbot](https://gdb-buildbot.osci.io) I saved at https://163.172.178.105/results/ and use them to build a repository.
 (Below,